StabiBerlin/ocrd_butler/README.rst

 Creating a workflow
 ...................

-A Butler *workflow* consists of a name and one or more OCRD processor executions.
+A Butler *workflow* consists of a name and one or more OCRD processor invocations.
 Use the ``/api/workflows`` POST endpoint to create a new workflow (all examples given using HTTPie_):